dharmaesports/streamutils/README.md

 1. Edit `splits` to be the chunks you want to split the video into.
 Each row is in this format: (beginning timestamp, ending timestamp, video description).

-1. Edit `output_base` to be the tournament name (or whatever you want to be at the beginning of each video).
+1. Edit `output_base` to be the tournament name (or whatever you want to be at the beginning of the title for each video).

 1. Run 'python split.py' in a terminal window in the same directory as this code.